Become a Member

 Teacher Membership

 As a Teacher member, you become an integral part of our teaching community.
-Teacher membership gives you access to a range of benefits and resources, including newsletters, invitations to events and conferences around the country, classes at the Institute in Pune and the opportunity to make use of the Iyengar Yoga Certification Mark.
+Teacher membership gives you access to a range of benefits and resources, including newsletters, invitations to events and conventions around the country, classes at the Institute in Pune and the opportunity to make use of the Iyengar Yoga Certification Mark.

 You will also get access to the IYA Members area.
 Teacher Members can also subscribe to the quarterly publication of Yoga Rahasya.